-Physical fitness is an important aspect of the daily life of every Air Force member, including ROTC cadets.
+Physical fitness is an important aspect of the daily life of every military member, including ROTC cadets.
 Every week consists of two physical training sessions each cadet must attend.
 Our physical training leaders put together a challenging, yet fun program to help each cadet achieve personal fitness, and passing physical fitness assessment, required to continue in the program.

 Training may consist of stretching, running, calisthenics, and other activities such as swimming, basketball, soccer, volleyball, weight training, etc.

 Cadets must complete a physical fitness assessment once each semester.
 The assessment consists of measurements in four areas:

 - 1 minute of Push-ups